 To backup your site, you can use UpdraftPlus, and put backups on your server, local computer, or Google Drive.
 If you used SiteGround for hosting, they provide automatic backups.
 You can roll back for free if you have the Grow Big package, or pay to have a backup installed if you have the Startup package.
 Once you spend some decent time on your site, and you have many hours invested, then start thinking about automatic backups on UpdraftPlus.

-Cost ~ $50 for Elementor Pro for 12 months
+Cost ~ Elementor Pro cost varies by package for 12 months

 With this plugin, you can create almost any look for your pages, posts, and contact forms.
 The days of buying a custom theme and being limited by that theme are over.
 Use a free theme, and create your site’s header, footer, pages, post templates, and archive templates in Elementor Pro.